Lumipad

 • Cohort scaled from 8 to 12 trainees by adding a third cell of 4 (later restructured as two cells of 6).
 Required hiring a second lead instructor and one more program coordinator.
 Per-trainee cost dropped from ~₱90K to ~₱60–70K through this scale plus batch material purchasing.

-The current cohort: where the curriculum points.
+The current program: where the curriculum points.

 What we still don't know.